 If a poem says to me, “hey girl, this lyric can only travel its intended road if allowed to pin metaphor to its lace panty line,” then I do it, but I don’t find writing about sex so urgent that I would create a mountain of sex poems (and that is by no means a commentary on erotica or writers of erotica).
 Come on, really, most erotica bores me (including my own) and it bores you too.
 Sex is simple and base as waking up with bad breath.
 There’s only so much you can do with it - especially on paper – without coming off as pedestrian and formulaic and just a bit needy.
 I don’t want to spend too much time writing about something I’d rather be doing.
 I will, however, recite dirty limericks until my tongue goes limp.
 By the by, Rumi, Anais Nin, and Erica Jong are my favorite writers of erotica.

-Q. Do you write about God?
+Q. Do you believe in God?

-Q. Who are your favorite writers?
+Q. Who is your favorite writer?

-Find and make a life worthy of bouncing stories against.
+Make a life worthy of bouncing stories against.